HenrikJoreteg/getconfig/README.md

 ### Why, what, how?
 This little config reader uses the `NODE_ENV` environment variable to determine the execution environment we're in and then reads a file that matches that name.

-It will then look for a config file with the corresponding name.
+It will then look for a config file with the corresponding name at the root of your project.

 Valid environments and config file names are as follows: